-The SOUND/IMAGE Research Group is one of the most active clusters in the School of Stage and Screen.
+The SOUND/IMAGE Research Centre is one of the most active clusters in the Faculty of Liberal Arts and Sciences.
 Using practice as a tool of critical enquiry, we investigate the possibilities available to create new aesthetic experiences through a range of sonic and audiovisual media technologies.

 Our primary goals are:

 - To deliver world leading research in sound and audiovisual practice.

 - To effect change that increases diversity and opens access to contemporary electronic arts.

 - Foster new research talent within a constructive, collaborative, community.

 - Promote practice research methods as tools for novel understanding and critical analysis.

 Exploring both the relationships between sound and the moving image, and the images which sound construct on their own, we are engaged in a wide range of international projects with high profile collaborative partners.

 Our vision is to enrich lives locally, nationally and internationally.

 - Develop new and inclusive experiences, forms of expression, and ways of bringing people together with new technologies to better understand and connect with one another and the environment.